Urban Sustainability & Environmental Action - Urban Exploration quest for Intermediate level adventurers

 6

-Pursue certification or recognition that unlocks resources: Apply for EcoDistricts certification, LEED for Neighborhood Development, or local green business district status.
-These programs provide technical assistance, grant funding, and credibility with city agencies.
-The application process itself identifies gaps in your sustainability infrastructure.
+Train organizers in three adjacent neighborhoods to replicate your infrastructure projects.
+Host a quarterly citywide meetup for sustainability organizers to coordinate campaigns.
+Apply for EcoDistricts certification, LEED for Neighborhood Development, or local green business district status—these programs provide technical assistance, grant funding, and credibility.
+The application process itself identifies gaps you haven't addressed yet.

 Gear Up for Your Quest